reefab/homeassistant-velux/Readme.md

 This piece of hardware, the [Sonoff 4CH Pro](http://sonoff.itead.cc/en/products/sonoff/sonoff-4ch-pro) is ideal for this: It provides 4 relays, can be powered with 24V and has Wifi thanks to the [ESP8266](https://en.wikipedia.org/wiki/ESP8266).
 It also has holes to solder a header to re-flash the chip and use a firmware more compatible with Home assistant, but more on that later.

 Unlike other Sonoff devices, the relays are not tied to AC.
-As it can be powered by the same voltage we need to power the motors, it'll need only one power supply for this purpose.
+As it can be powered by the same voltage we need to power the motors, it'll need only one power supply for this.

 The four relays means that I can control two motors in two different directions.

 It can be DIN-rail mounted and it also has mounting holes.
-It has 4 buttons to control the relays manually and has an optional RF remote available.
+It has 4 buttons to control the covers manually and has an optional RF remote available (not tested).

 The power supply is not provided and I used a 24V 6A PSU.
 Apparently only 1A is needed per shutter motor so a 3A PSU should be more than enough to power 2 motors and the electronics.

-Price:
+### Price

   * Sonoff 4CH Pro: 25€
   * PSU: 15€

+### Wiring

-The cabling is fairly simple.
+The cabling is simple.
 For all four relays, each of them has their NO (Normally Open) connector provided with the 24V from the power supply.
 All NC (Normally Closed) are tied to ground and the motors uses the COM (Common) holes.
 If the motor goes the opposite direction of what is requested, just invert the motor cables.

+### Test installation

 ![Test install](velux_test_install.jpg)

 For my usage, I've internally soldered some cables to chain the NO and NC terminals together and tie them to the power supply input.

+### Internal wiring

 ![Internal Wiring](internal_wiring.jpg)